thlorenz/thlorenz.com-blog/event-stream/post.md

 ### [map-stream](https://github.com/dominictarr/map-stream)

 - takes an asnynchronous function and turns it into a through stream
-- async function has this signature: `function (data, callback) { ... }`
+- the async function has this signature: `function (data, callback) { .. }`
-- three ways to invoke callback - pretty much following accepted nodejs pattern (except last one):
+- three ways to invoke callback - pretty much following accepted nodejs pattern (except for the last one):
   - transform data:  `callback(null, transformedData)`
   - emit an error:   `callback(error)`
   - filter out data: `callback()`
 - (not documented) returning `false` from the mapping function will apply [backpressure](https://github.com/substack/stream-handbook#backpressure) in order to prevent upstream from emitting data faster than it can handle
-- has no dependencies

 #### Under the hood